godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Beneficial/Agile.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
 > This condition will always have a qualifier.
-You gain a status bonus to your Speed equal to your Agile condition.
+A creature with Agile gains a status bonus to its Speed equal to its Agile condition.
 This bonus also applies to movement granted by actions and spells, such as [[Aerostrike]] or [[Dodge#^1060e2\|Evade]].
 >
-> If you would become [[Off-Guard]] while you are Agile, you may choose to lose Agile instead.
+> If a creature would become [[Off-Guard]] while it is are Agile, it may choose to lose Agile instead.